Storytelling and new media narrative

 Orchestrating the Media Collage.
 This article appeared in the Feb-March 2009 issue of Educational Literacy, and addresses the many skills we need to be literate in the digital age, including the ability to tell effective stories.

-Hello and welcome to the part of the digital storytelling website that is devoted to the educational aspects of digital storytelling!
+Hello and welcome to the digital part of digital storytelling!

 If you are reading this page, you are probably in one of my digital storytelling workshops, or are simply looking for resources about storytelling in education.
 Whether or not you are in a workshop, feel free to use any materials you find here.

-Storytelling in four parts.
-I have divided my storytelling resources into four parts, each with its own web page.
+Storytelling in five parts.
+I have divided my storytelling resources into five parts, each with its own web page.

-If you are attending a workshop, or if you simply want to know more about the many facets of digital storytelling, please read through this web page, as well as Parts II, III and IV:
+If you are attending a workshop, or if you simply want to know more about the many facets of digital storytelling, please read this web page, as through the links to all of the digital storytelling resources on the right.

 This site is geared toward the classroom teacher.
 I assume you have limited time and resources to spend on incorporating digital storytelling into your curriculum.
-That is why I tend to think in terms of low budget projects that can yield high academic returns in a short amount of time.
+That is why I tend to think in terms of low budget projects that can yield high academic and creative returns.

 Feel free to contact me with any questions: email@example.com